Promotion of Sustainability Management

 • Increased profits from expanded sales of environmentally considered products

-Responsible procurement promotion Responses to responsible mineral procurement Global Achievement ratio of responsible mineral survey plan 100%
+Responsible procurement promotion Responses to responsible mineral procurement Global Achievement rate of responsible mineral survey plan 100%

 Avoidance of financial losses from occurrence of supply chain CSR risks

-Management of supply chain CSR risks Global Achievement ratio of supplier CSR issues improvement plan 100%
+Management of supply chain CSR risks Global Achievement rate of supplier CSR issues improvement plan 100%

 The scope of application may not